AmpereComputing/gVisor-on-ampere/README.md

 ## Install compiled binary

-Copy the copiled binary to a location in your path and make it executible.
+Copy the compiled binary to a location in your path and make it executible.

 ```
 cp /usr/local/src/gvizor/bazel-out/aarch64-opt-ST-5e46445d989a/bin/runsc/runsc_/runsc /usr/local/bin